CoCoNet: A Collaborative Convolutional Network: Experiments and Results

 \subsection{Competing Classifiers}

-We evaluate the performance of CoCoNet against two popular recent methods both among collaborative representation classifiers (CRC) and deep convolutional neural networks (CNN), besides testing against constituent components in an ablation study.
-Among current CRC methods, we compare against the state-of-the-art Probabilistic CRC (ProCRC) [10].
-Among recent deep CNN models, we choose the popular Bilinear CNN [20],[21] as the benchmark competitor.
+We evaluate the performance of CoCoNet against popular recent methods both among collaborative representation classifiers (CRC) and deep convolutional neural networks (CNN), besides testing against constituent components in an ablation study.
+Among current CRC methods, we compare against the recent Probabilistic CRC (ProCRC) [10].
+Among recent deep CNN models, we choose the popular Bilinear CNN [20],[21] and the very recent NTS-Net as the benchmark competitors [24].

 Of course, there are a few more recent variants of ProCRC, like enhanced ProcCRC (EProCRC) [22], as well as BCNN, like improved BCNN [23].
 However, we have deliberately used the vanilla versions because the aim is to establish a baselne evaluation in this work.
-For the same reason we also compare with the original CRC formulation [9] plus two well-known benchmark CNN architectures: AlexNet by Krizhevsky et al. [15] and the more recent VGG16 and VGG19 by Simonyan et al. [16]. \\
+For the same reason we also compare with the original CRC formulation [9] with VGG19 by Simonyan et al. [16] as the CNN backbone. \\

 \textbf{Probabilistic CRC (ProCRC).} Cai \emph{et al}.
 [10] presented a probabilistic formulation (ProCRC) of the CRC method.
 Each of these probabilities are modeled by Gaussian exponentials and the probability of test image $y$ belonging to a class $k$ is expanded by chain rule using conditional probability.
 The final cost function for ProCRC is formulated as maximisation of the joint probability of the test image belonging to each of the possible classes as independent events.
 The final classification is performed by checking which class has the maximum likelihood.